 Set to open by the River Irwell, Boxpark’s latest project will take up residence by the junction of Water Street and New Quay Street, with chief exec of Allied London, Mike Ingall, confirming that the former ‘Albion Market’ site “will be a street food ‘concept’ with entertainment and some retail”.

-The news was let slip on Linkedin just this week, and confirms major competition for Bruntwood’s popular Hatch complex which currently resides under the Mancunian Way on Oxford Road.
+The news was let slip on Linkedin last summer, and confirms major competition for Bruntwood’s popular Hatch complex which currently resides under the Mancunian Way on Oxford Road.

 Currently earmarked for a summer 2022 opening, guests can expect outdoor drinking and dining, plenty of independent food traders and businesses, shopping, live events and more.